At a glance

 Brokers should discuss with customers what new technologies they may be using, in order to help them understand how and why they might be exposed to new risks.

-For more information please speak to you local Zurich contact.
+For more information please speak with your local Zurich contact.